bios2/bios2-website/content/faq.md

 **Internship service**.
 We maintain a interested partners and call for proposals in order to ensure high-quality internships for fellows.
 Offers for internship are also published *here*.

-**Diploma in computational ecology**.
-BIOS<sup>2</sup> fellows will have the opportunity to obtain a specialization degree in computational ecology.
-A MSc program is offered at Université de Montréal (information *here*) and a PhD micro-program will be created at UdeS (15 credits of courses) will be offered at Université de Sherbrooke (information to come).

 **Training material**.
 All of the training material is openly distributed and accessible via a github repository.